TNA British Boot Camp

-TNA British Boot Camp is a British reality television programme focusing on the professional wrestling industry.
+TNA British Boot Camp was a British reality television programme focusing on the professional wrestling industry.
 The programme documented the careers of four British professional wrestlers seeking a contract with the American professional wrestling promotion Total Nonstop Action Wrestling (TNA).
 The series was commissioned from TNA Productions by Sky UK and started airing on Challenge from 1 January 2013.

 TNA British Boot Camp was both the first non-game show commissioned for Challenge by BSkyB and the first American professional wrestling programme exclusively created and broadcast for the British market.
 The commissioning of the series reflected a commitment by BSkyB to invest £600 million in British-made television content by 2014.
-The programme's executive producer is veteran TNA ring announcer Jeremy Borash, who created the show and edited the programme himself.
+The programme's executive producer was veteran TNA ring announcer Jeremy Borash, who created the show and edited the programme himself.

 Season 1

 Synopsis

 The programme followed "four of Britain's most promising wrestlers" - Rockstar Spud, Marty Scurll and The Blossom Twins - who competed to receive a contract from TNA.
 The wrestlers were mentored by veteran professional wrestlers such as Hulk Hogan and Rollerball Rocco.

 In the season finale of British Boot Camp, which aired on 22 January 2013, Rockstar Spud was named the winner, receiving a contract with TNA.
 Following the finale, all four wrestlers performed with TNA as part of the "Road to Lockdown" tour of the United Kingdom and Ireland.